 The EER was conducted in mid-February 2015.
-Prior to the EER, the lead evaluator visited the AIC site and met with the principal to discuss and agree on the scope and format of the EER visit.
-A self-assessment summary and a range of other documents were made available prior to the visit.
+Prior to this EER, the lead evaluator visited the Alphacrucis Ltd site and met with the principal to discuss and agree on the scope and format of the EER visit.
+A self-assessment summary and a range of other applicable documents were made available prior to the EER visit.

-The EER visit took place over three days, where the evaluation team, consisting of two evaluators, reviewed a range of documentation and met with the principal; the academic director; other members of the executive leadership team; two groups of lecturers; the library manager; Māori liaison officer; student support staff; three groups of students plus several individual students; and external stakeholders.
+The EER visit took place over three days, when the evaluation team, consisting of two evaluators, reviewed a range of documentation and met with the principal; the academic director and other executive leadership team; two groups of lecturers; the library manager; Māori liaison officer; student support staff; three groups of students plus several individual students; and external stakeholders.
 Phone and Skype conversations were held with four board members in Australia and New Zealand, as well as with a number of graduates and external stakeholders.

-As discussed, this EER was unique in that the field work component of the evaluation covered two organisations in parallel.
+As previously discussed, this EER was unique in that the field work component of the evaluation covered two organisations in parallel.